msdundar/msdundar.github.io/content/posts/securing-webhooks/index.md

 images: ["assets/la-place-de-leglise-1866-johan-barthold-jongkind"]
 ---

-In this article, I will focus on the rationale behind some popular webhook security methods and will try to explain them in simple terms.
+In this post, I will focus on the rationale behind some popular webhook security methods and will try to explain them in simple terms.

 ## 1. Basics Risks and Measures